21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Portrait retouching is decent for quick selfie improvementsVery limited editing tools beyond retouching

-Simple, attractive mobile UIAvatar generation requires uploading 10–20 selfies to Prisma’s servers
+Simple, attractive mobile UIAvatar generation requires uploading 10 to 20 selfies to Prisma’s servers

 Affordable annual pricingRetouching quality trails Evoto AI, Photoshop, and most competitors

 Output Quality Notes: Lensa’s portrait retouching is acceptable for social media selfies but lacks the sophistication of Evoto AI or Photoshop.
 Skin smoothing tends toward the over-processed end of the spectrum.
-Magic Avatars are creative and entertaining but are AI-generated images, not photo edits — they’re closer to a dedicated AI image generator (like Midjourney or DALL·E) than a photo editor.
+Magic Avatars are creative and entertaining but are AI-generated images, not photo edits, so they’re closer to a dedicated AI image generator (like Midjourney or DALL-E) than a photo editor.
 This is a fun consumer tool, not a professional one.

-Privacy/Licensing Notes: Caution: Magic Avatars require you to upload 10–20 selfies, which are processed on Prisma Labs’ cloud servers.
-According to Prisma Labs’ privacy policy, uploaded images may be used for model improvement — a practice that has drawn concern from privacy advocates (TechCrunch, Dec 2022).
+Privacy/Licensing Notes: Caution: Magic Avatars require you to upload 10 to 20 selfies, which are processed on Prisma Labs’ cloud servers.
+According to Prisma Labs’ privacy policy, uploaded images may be used for model improvement, a practice that has drawn concern from privacy advocates.
 If data privacy is a priority, this is not the right tool.

 Consultant Tip: Lensa is a consumer entertainment tool, not a professional photo editor.
 Use it for fun avatar creation and social selfies.
 For professional portrait retouching, use Evoto AI or Photoshop.